The Edge of Heaven: Release

-Reception
+Critical reception

-Cash Box said that "The live-wire, uptempo track moves along at a "Wake Me Up Before You GoGo" pace."
+Reviewing "The Edge of Heaven", Cash Box said that "the live-wire, uptempo track moves along at a "Wake Me Up Before You Go-Go" pace."
+Amy Hanson of AllMusic opined that the song "emerges snappy and sexy and somehow subversive as Michael put fans through his paces with this breathless come-on that left everyone waiting for more."

+In 2021, "The Edge of Heaven" was included on The Guardians list of George Michael's 30 greatest songs.
+Ranking the song 20th, reviewer Alexis Petridis stated that it is a "sophisticated example of Michael's way with an irrepressible 60s soul pastiche, with lyrics that played on the duo's imminent demise: 'One last time might be for ever.

 Music video

-The official music video for the song was directed by Andy Morahan and filmed at stage 1, Twickenham Film Studios on 5 June 1986.
+The official music video for "The Edge of Heaven" was directed by Andy Morahan and filmed at stage 1, Twickenham Film Studios in June 1986.
 It features a performance in front of a crowd and is filmed in black and white.
 It features a brief early appearance by Danny John-Jules, emerging from the audience to dance alongside Michael onstage, as well as appearances by David Austin on guitar and Deon Estus on bass.